AnMoreau/PyMoosh/README.md

 PyMoosh is now much more advanced than Moosh, the original octave/matlab program we used in the past.
 Importantly, the use of PyMoosh is illustrated by many Jupyter notebooks, and more are planned.
 PyMoosh can be used for teaching or research purposes.
 It is specifically written to be stable and quick, for its use in an optimization framework for instance.

-It has also been thoroughly described in this [preprint on ArXiV since published in JOSA-B](https://arxiv.org/abs/2309.00654).
+It has also been thoroughly described in this [tutorial published in JOSA-B](https://opg.optica.org/josab/fulltext.cfm?uri=josab-41-2-A67&id=545746).

 ![What PyMoosh (green functions) can do...](field.png)